patrick-kidger/equinox/docs/all-of-equinox.md

 ## Integrates smoothly with JAX

+Equinox introduces a powerful yet straightforward way to build neural networks, without introducing lots of new notions or tieing you into a framework.

+Equinox is all just regular JAX -- PyTrees and transformations.
+Together, these two pieces allow us to specify complex models in JAX-friendly ways.

+## Next steps

 And that's it!
 That's pretty much everything you need to know about Equinox.
 Everything you've seen so far should be enough to get started with using the library.

-Equinox introduces a powerful yet straightforward way to build neural networks, without introducing lots of new notions or tieing you into a framework.

-Equinox is all just regular JAX -- PyTrees and transformations.
-Together, these two pieces allow us to specify complex models in JAX-friendly ways.
+Also see the [Train RNN](./examples/train_rnn.ipynb) example for a fully worked example.

 ## Summary